 December 12–14, 2014

-Kathy Williams-Tolstrup is a licensed professional counselor and Certified Daring Way Facilitator who has a private practice in Fort Collins.
-Kathy’s style can best be described as non-judgmental, compassionate, and collaborative.
-She offers a blend of the best practices of Western Psychology and the mindfulness-based approaches of the East.
-She is also trained in EMDR, an integrative psychotherapy approach proven effective for the treatment of trauma.
+Kathy Williams-Tolstrup, M.Ed, LPC is a psychotherapist and Certified Daring Way Facilitator who has a private practice in Fort Collins.
+Kathy’s style can best be described as nonjudgmental, compassionate, and collaborative.
+She offers a blend of the best practices of Western Psychology and the mindfulness based approaches of the East.
+She is also trained in EMDR, an integrative psychotherapy approach proven effective for the treatment of trauma. www.cultivatingcourage.org

 Michele Faris, PsyD, licensed psychologist, and Certified Daring Way Facilitator, is a senior staff member at the Colorado State University Counseling Center and has a practice in Fort Collins.
 Dr. Faris has been in practice for over 30 years and uses tools from Eastern and Western approaches.
 She also draws on her own life experience as a woman, cancer survivor, and mother.